Sivasagar district: Demographics

-Sibsagar is an overwhelming assamese majority district.
-According to the 2011 census, 84.26% of the district speaks Assamese, 4.98% Bengali, 7.32% Hindi, 1.86% Mikir as their first language and 1.58% speaks other languages.
+Sivasagar is an overwhelming assamese majority district.
+At the time of the 2011 census, 90.24% of the population spoke Assamese, 2.78% Mishing, 1.96% Hindi, 1.58% Bengali and 1.38% Sadri as their first language.

 Flora and fauna

 In 1999, Sivasagar district became home to the Pani Dihing Wildlife Sanctuary, which has an area of 34 km2.

 There are also many reserve forests like Abhaypur, Dilli, Diroi, Geleky and Saleh.
 There are some unclassified forests along the Nagaland and Arunachal border.
 The vegetation is mostly tropical evergreen with trees like hollong, titachapa, nahor, mekai etc. dominating the canopy.

 The district is also rich in fauna.
 Various rare and endangered mammals like tiger, elephant, sun bear, sambar, hoolock gibbon are found in the reserve forests.